How to make customer service accessible

 - prepare a template notice in advance and state the reason for the disruption, how long the service or facility will be unavailable and a description of alternative facilities or services, if available

-- determine how the notice will be provided so that people are aware of the disruption (e.g., a sign at the entrance door to your business or in another high-traffic area, a message on your website or phone line)
+- determine how the notice will be provided so that people are aware of the disruption (for example, a sign at the entrance door to your business or in another high-traffic area, a message on your website or phone line)

-Not everyone is able to read written notices.
-Consider other ways to provide notice, such as having staff tell customers about service disruptions.
+Consider other ways to provide notice, such as having a procedure in which staff tell customers about service disruptions and accessible alternative facilities or services, if available.

 Invite customers to provide feedback